stanimirdim92/homesforsale/README.md

   nginx - must research load balancers, ASGI connector and static file serve.
   Postgresql 15+
   redis.
 Cluster for later?
-  Kafka and apache spark
+  Kafka and/or apache spark
-  Mongodb for logs?
+  logbook for logs?
   elasticsearch or graphql

 # Frontend